rpatterson/iiswsgi/README.rst

 command are reported back to the user.
 Many apps will also want to adjust the ``waitAttempts="5"`` and/or ``waitInterval="1000"`` attributes to give the commands enough time to complete.

-Another ``runCommand`` provider can be placed in ``Manifest.xml.in`` to invoke `paster request`_ to test the app during installation.
-This ensures that if the app isn't working after the rest of installation has succeeded, the user will still see an error message in WebPI.

 MSDeploy Parameters
 -------------------